Adanurk/backend-notes/README.md

 - routing => refers to how an applications' endpoints(URLs) respond to client requests. (app.get(), app.post()...)

+### Global Features vs Core Modules vs Third-Party Modules

+Global features: Keywords like const or function but also some global objects like process

+Core Node.js Modules: Examples would be the file-system module ("fs"), the path module ("path") or the Http module ("http")

+Third-party Modules: Installed via npm install - you can add any kind of feature to your app via this way

+Global features are always available, you don't need to import them into the files where you want to use them.

+Core Node.js Modules don't need to be installed (NO npm install is required) but you need to import them when you want to use features exposed by them.

+Example:

+const fs = require('fs');

+You can now use the fs object exported by the "fs" module.

+Third-party Modules need to be installed (via npm install in the project folder) AND imported.

 ### Section 1: Introduction

 - code along